-U.S. Ski & Snowboard is committed to athlete health, welfare and safety and adheres the requirements of the U.S. Olympic & Paralympic Committee (USOPC), and the U.S. Center for SafeSport in its efforts to promote a safe and secure environment for athletes.
+U.S. Ski & Snowboard is committed to athlete health, welfare, and safety, and adheres to the requirements of the U.S. Olympic & Paralympic Committee (USOPC) and the U.S. Center for SafeSport in their efforts to promote a safe and secure environment for athletes.

-At our recent 2019 Congress, U.S. Ski & Snowboard announced a number of operational updates to ensure that our organization is implementing SafeSport & Athlete Safety requirements, including the Minor Athlete Abuse Prevention Policy (MAAPP).
-This will start from the grassroots level with U.S. Ski & Snowboard member clubs, and extend to all areas of the organization, including the Center of Excellence.
+SafeSport & Athlete Safety requirements, including the Minor Athlete Abuse Prevention Policy (MAAPP), apply from the grassroots level with U.S. Ski & Snowboard member clubs, and extend to all areas of the organization, including the Center of Excellence.

-All employees of U.S. Ski & Snowboard, interns, volunteers and contractors who have access to the Center of Excellence, or who frequently interact with athletes, and those who have access to confidential U.S. Ski & Snowboard information related to the organization or athletes, must complete SafeSport training and background screening before their first day of employment, interning, volunteering, or beginning contract work.
+All employees of U.S. Ski & Snowboard, interns, volunteers, and contractors who have access to the Center of Excellence, or who have regular contact or are in a position of authority over athletes, and those who have access to confidential U.S. Ski & Snowboard information related to the organization or athletes, must complete SafeSport training and background screening before their first day of employment, interning, volunteering, or beginning contract work.

-The changes will also impact U.S. Ski & Snowboard member clubs, as they will be required to implement SafeSport training and background screening, as all those who work at or with U.S. Ski & Snowboard, and at all FIS events in the United States.
-These mandatory requirements will include:
+U.S. Ski & Snowboard member clubs are also required to implement SafeSport training and background screening as well as the MAAPP for all those who work at or with U.S. Ski & Snowboard, and at all U.S. Ski & Snowboard- or FIS- sanctioned events in the United States.
+These mandatory requirements include:

-· Criminal background screening once every two years for all employees, coaches, officials, board members, interns, contractors, and volunteers who are in regular contact with athletes, or in positions of authority over athletes
+Criminal background screening once every two seasons for all employees, coaches, officials, board members, interns, contractors, and volunteers who are in regular contact with athletes, or in positions of authority over athletes

-- · Core Center for SafeSport Training - Following the completion of the Core Center for SafeSport training, a refresher course is required every season - The development and implementation of policies, or adoption of U.S. Ski & Snowboard's MAAPP, to limit, as much as possible, one-on-one interactions with athletes at all times - Implementation and enforcement of policies, and preparation for and quick response to random audits for compliance by the US Center for SafeSport - Fast Start Coaching Course: Now required for Level 100 certification

-These policies and processes are in the process of implementation across all levels of U.S. Ski & Snowboard's member programs.
+- · Core Center for SafeSport Training - Following the completion of the Core Center for SafeSport training, a refresher course is required every season - The adoption of U.S. Ski & Snowboard's MAAPP, to limit, as much as possible, one-onone interactions with athletes at all times - Implementation and enforcement of policies, and preparation for and quick response to random audits for compliance by the U.S. Center for SafeSport - Completion of the introduction to avalanche course on U.S. Ski & Snowboard's membership platform - Fast Start Coaching Course: Now required for Level 100 certification These policies apply to all levels of U.S. Ski & Snowboard's member programs.
 More details regarding SafeSport and Athlete Safety are available on the U.S. Ski & Snowboard website at usskiandsnowboard.org/safesport-athlete-safety.